 If passed, the federal Labour government’s bill will complement the Victorian Labour government’s commitment to providing cheaper child care.
 The Victorian government have recently announced their Free Kinder initiative for 2023, as well as their Kindergarten policy which will provide an extra year of funded free kindergarten for four year olds in 2025.

 We will keep you updated with any developments that may affect you and your family.

 Child care at the Y

 We’re dedicated to delivering child care that supports your child’s development throughout their early years.
-Learn more about our child care services.
+Learn more about our child care programs and centres.